Tlacateccatl/NYC-SAT-Analysis/README.md

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
 Make sure that you select the Python 3.x installer.

 ## Code
-All the code is in the notebook `analyzing_nyc_school_data.ipynb`.
+All the code is in the notebook `NYC School Analysis.ipynb`.

 ## Run
 In a terminal or command window, navigate to the top-level project directory titanic_survival_exploration/ (that contains this README) and run one of the following commands:

 ```
-jupyter notebook analyzing_nyc_school_data.ipynb
+jupyter notebook NYC School Analysis.ipynb
 ```

 or
 ```
-ipython notebook analyzing_nyc_school_data.ipynb
+ipython notebook aNYC School Analysis.ipynb
 ```
 This will open the Jupyter Notebook software and project file in your web browser.

 ## Data
-The datasets used in this project is included in the folder `schools`.
+The datasets used in this project is included in the folder `schoolData`.
 This dataset is provided by [Dataquest.io](https://www.dataquest.io).